How To Deal With Controlling Men

 There is no entry for 'controlling personality disorder' in the DSM-5.
 Perhaps that will come soon.
 The 5th Edition of the Diagnostic and Statistical Manual used in the psychological professions says this about personality disorders:

 'The essential features of a personality disorder are impairments in personality (self and interpersonal) functioning and the presence of pathological personality traits.'

 While controlling personality hasn't been listed in the DSM-5 so far, it's easy to see why it might eventually be added.
 After all, controlling others is a mentally unhealthy mindset that tends to last for the long-term.
 It might not be a problem at work, but controlling men usually do have problems in relationships.
 Experts will decide whether controlling personality disorder will be added to the list.
+However, there are some other diagnoses that often have controlling tendencies, these include Narcissism and Antisocial Personality Disorder, both are associated with a lack of empathy for others and bad tempers.
+Many controlling people often have substance abuse issues and problems with impulse control and anger management.
 For now, it's enough to know that people who control others to relieve their anxiety have their problems.

 Have you ever wondered why you allow yourself to be controlled by someone else?
 It might be hard for you to imagine why you let it happen, especially if you're in control of other areas of your life or when you aren't with the controlling person.
 There are many very understandable reasons why letting someone else control you might seem okay at first.